 MySQL was used as the default database up to the version alpha 7.
 Since June 2005 it is replaced by the more simple SQLite.
-You can still use MySQL if required, for example to share the database across a local network.
+You can still use MySQL if required but it is now depreciated and will be removed after the release of version 4.2.
 The database is used to store the following data: asteroids and comets elements, object pictures and world locations.